wickdninja/AngularMaterialElectron/Readme.md

-# ElectronAngular
+# ElectronMaterialAngular

-This sample application demonstrate how to create a desktop application using Angular JS and Github Electron.
+This sample application demonstrate how to create a desktop application using Angular JS, Angular Material, and Github Electron.